 Deir el-Bahari is a collection of three temples – the Mortuary temple of Nebhepetre Mentuhotep, the Mortuary temple of Hatshepsut, and the Mortuary Temple of Thutmose III.

 But today, the only temple that can be seen is Hatshepsut’s, since the other two have been either completely destroyed or in the early stages of restoration.

 While it doesn’t share the same intricate details and architectural variety of the temples of its era, it is important to note that Hatshepsut was a woman pharaoh that ruled as a man – dressing and acting like one.

 Hatshepsut’s temple is unusual in the way it is located in the valley basin, surrounded by steep cliffs.
 The terraced temple is a three-level colonnaded structure – designed by Senemut, royal steward and architect of Hatshepsut (and possibly her lover, scandalous!).

-Today the terraces only give a faint idea of Senemut’s original design and most of the statues are missing (or were destroyed after Hatshepsut’s death, as a posthumous condemnation).
+Today the terraces only give a faint idea of Senemut’s original design, and most of the statues are missing (or were destroyed after Hatshepsut’s death as a posthumous condemnation).